Emile Berliner: Rotary engine and helicopters

 Berliner also developed a rotary engine and an early version of the helicopter.
 According to a July 1, 1909, report in The New York Times, a helicopter built by Berliner and J. Newton Williams of Derby, Connecticut, had Williams "from the ground on three occasions" at Berliner's laboratory in the Brightwood neighborhood of Washington, D.C.

 Between 1907 and 1926, Berliner worked on technologies for vertical flight, including a lightweight rotary engine.
 Berliner obtained automobile engines from the Adams Company in Dubuque, Iowa, whose Adams-Farwell automobile used air-cooled three- or five-cylinder rotary engines developed in-house by Fay Oliver Farwell (1859–1935).
 Berliner, his assistant R.S.
 Moore, and Farwell developed a 36-hp rotary engine for use in helicopters, an innovation on the heavier inline engines then in use.

 In 1909, Berliner founded the Gyro Motor Company in Washington, D.C.
 The company's principals included Berliner, president; Moore, designer and engineer; and Joseph Sanders (1877–1944), inventor, engineer, and manufacturer.
-The manager of the company was Spencer Heath (1876–1963), a mechanical engineer who was connected with the American Propeller Manufacturing Company, a manufacturer of aeronautical related mechanisms and products in Baltimore, Maryland.
+The manager of the company was Spencer Heath (1876–1963), a mechanical engineer who was connected with the American Propeller Manufacturing Company, a manufacturer of aeronautical related mechanisms and products in Baltimore.
 By 1910, Berliner was experimenting with the use of a vertically mounted tail rotor to counteract torque on his single-main-rotor design, a configuration that led to practical helicopters of the 1940s.
 The building used for these operations exists at 774 Girard Street NW, Washington, D.C., where its principal facade is in the Fairmont-Girard alleyway.
-On June 16, 1922, Berliner and his son, Henry, demonstrated a helicopter for the United States Army.
+On June 16, 1922, Berliner and his son, Henry, demonstrated a helicopter for the US Navy's Bureau of Aeronautics.

 Henry became disillusioned with helicopters in 1925, and the company shut down.
 In 1926, Henry Berliner founded the Berliner Aircraft Company, which merged to become Berliner-Joyce Aircraft in 1929.